mahbubrahman/simple-transit-system/README.md

 After successfully running, follow the onscreen messages to use the application.

 MBAT `api-key` is optional to run this application.
-You may add your `api-key` in `MbtaTransitSystemInitializer.API_KEY` to avoid rate limit error.
+You may add your `api-key` in `MbtaTransitSystemInitializer.API_KEY` to avoid the rate limit error.